JuliaPlots/PlotDocs.jl/docs/src/colors.md

 Note: in some contexts, and when the user hasn't set a value, the `linecolor` or `markerstrokecolor` may be overridden.

-Note: Currently, the default color for `linecolor` is `:steelblue`.

 ---

 #### Foreground/Background